getzlab/dalmatian/INSTALL.md

 ### INSTALL

-dalmation requires `matplotlib` which requires when using pyenv and virtualenv that python is enabled as a framework at install.
+dalmatian requires `matplotlib`, which requires when using pyenv and virtualenv that python is enabled as a framework at install.

 See 'Working with Matplotlib on OSX' in the Matplotlib FAQ for more information.